fabric/fabric/docs/usage/ssh.rst

 * **Add**: the new host key is added to the in-memory list of known hosts, the connection is made, and things continue normally.
 Note that this does **not** modify your on-disk ``known_hosts`` file!
-* **Ask**: not yet implemented at the Fabric level, this is an ``ssh`` library option which would result in the user being prompted about the unknown key and whether to accept it.
+* **Ask**: not yet implemented at the Fabric level, this is a ``paramiko`` library option which would result in the user being prompted about the unknown key and whether to accept it.

 Whether to reject or add hosts, as above, is controlled in Fabric via the :ref:`env.reject_unknown_hosts <reject-unknown-hosts>` option, which is False